JaakkoLipp/scale-inator/README.md

 #notes

 core:
-*input data from serial (vaaka).
+-input data from serial (vaaka).
-*read koppa barcode with scanner.
+-read koppa barcode with scanner.
-*koppas 1-5 to kerääjä1, 5-10 to kerääjä2.
+-koppas 1-5 to kerääjä1, 5-10 to kerääjä2.
-*kerääjä=ID.
+-kerääjä=ID.
-*log both kg and kerääjä to excel in different columns.
+-log both kg and kerääjä to excel in different columns.
-*log summer TOTAL KG of berry collectors (excel).
+-log summer TOTAL KG of berry collectors (excel).

 additional:
-*google drive backup.
+-google drive backup.
-*per day?
+-per day?
-*kesätotal laskut voi tehdä myös excelillä.
+-kesätotal laskut voi tehdä myös excelillä.
-*only per day logging with python?
+-only per day logging with python?
-*maybe also somehow compute which koppa is what kerääjä?
+-maybe also somehow compute which koppa is what kerääjä?
-*minimize chance to duplicate same berries in program.
+-minimize chance to duplicate same berries in program.

 Files: